ped7g/ZXSpectrumNextMisc/displayedge/README.md

-        ; .. in your gfx init code or mainloop (if you watch for mode changes) call    dspedge.DetectMode      ; A = current video mode ; (optional) check if mode did change, or you need to init margins call    dspedge.GetMargins      ; B C D E = left right top bottom ; if the mode is not stored in the file yet, 4x 255 is returned
+        ; .. in your gfx init code or mainloop (if you watch for mode changes) call    dspedge.DetectMode      ; A = current video mode ; (optional) check if mode did change, or you need to init margins ; A = video mode you want to get margins for ld      de,DisplayMarginsArray
+            call    dspedge.GetMargins      ; B C D E = left right top bottom ; if the mode is not stored in the file yet, 4x 255 is returned